isomerpages/moe-zhenghuapri/_zhps-experience/Co Curricular Activities/Co Curricular Activities.md

 We provide students with broad experience through variety of CCAs comprising of the 4 domains:

-1\.
+a\.
 The Performing Arts - instill in students a sense of graciousness and an appreciation for the rich culture and heritage of a multi-racial society.

-2\.
+b\.
 Sports - aim to develop robustness, fair play, and team spirits in students.

-3\.
+c\.
 Uniformed Group - aim to make good citizens of students by inculcating discipline and a spirit of service to others.

-4\.
+d\.
 Clubs - strive to achieve oratorical and communication skills, which fosters leadership, self-motivation, and personal growth.